Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The 4 questions ESAD system

-He went from a corporate VP to a one-person business past $10M.
+He writes The Saturday Essay, and grew a one-person business past $10M.

-He argues most solo entrepreneurs work in their business, not on it.
+His take: most solo entrepreneurs work in the business, not on it.

 They confuse motion with progress and stay busy on the wrong things.

-Welsh's argument: run every recurring task through four questions in order.
+The fix?
+Run every recurring task through four questions, in order.

-Welsh ran his own week through the four questions.
+And get this — Welsh ran his own week through it.

 He hit Delegate on customer-service email and handed it to an assistant.

-Hours were claimed back, and his newsletter never dropped in quality.
+Hours came back, and his newsletter never dropped in quality.

 🚗 The steps